Last updated on January 10th, 2023 at 07:28 pm

-Like every plant there are three main parts the roots, the stem, and the leaves.
+Like every plant, there are three main parts the roots, the stem, and the leaves.
 Knowing the parts of your rhubarb plant is important because only the stem is edible.
 The leaves are poisonous and should not be consumed!
 The leaves contain high amounts of oxalic acid and cause health problems if eaten.

-The edible stems of this perennial are usually used like a fruit, for baking in things like cakes, sauces, muffins, pies, and other sweet treats.
+The edible stems of this perennial are usually used like fruit, for baking in things like cakes, sauces, muffins, pies, and other sweet treats.
 Rhubarb is commonly known for being combined with strawberries, like in strawberry rhubarb jam or strawberry rhubarb pie to name a few.

 What does Rhubarb Taste like?

 Rhubarb is one of those vegetables where you either love or hate the taste.
-Alone rhubarb has a tart almost sour taste, that is why you find it combined with sweeter fruits or in recipes with sugar to help balance out its taste.
+Alone rhubarb has a tart almost sour taste, which is why you find it combined with sweeter fruits or in recipes with sugar to help balance out its taste.